-- The fall semester's bill is mailed in mid-June, and payment arrangements must be in place by August 1.
+- The fall semester's ebill will be available electronically through your U-Online account, and payment arrangements must be in place by August 1.

-- The spring semester's bill is mailed in early December through your U-Online account, and payment arrangements must be in place by the due date listed on your billing statement.
+- The spring semester's ebill will be available in early December through your U-Online account, and payment arrangements must be in place by the due date listed on your billing statement.

 Any other charges, deposits, or fines you incur are billed monthly.
-You can access your most current billing information by following the ONLINE BILLING instructions under Methods of Payment.
+You can access your most current billing information by following the billing options instructions under Methods of Payment.

 Please keep in mind that with loans, lenders often deduct loan fees before monies are disbursed, which can impact the amount you need to borrow.
 You should calculate loan fees prior to finalizing loan requests.
 Please see Federal Loan Fees for more information.

-Health insurance charges will appear on your fall semester bill.
+A health insurance charge will appear on your fall semester bill.
 If you provide proof of comparable insurance, you can waive this fee.
 You must visit University Health Insurance to enroll or waive health insurance.
 The waiver/enrollment session for the Academic Year is from June 26 through August 19.
 No action can be taken before or after that period.
 Please see our Health Insurance Video Tutorial for more information.

-Outside Resources: You must notify us in writing by emailing firstname.lastname@example.org of all financial assistance you will receive from outside sources like private scholarships, tuition waivers and certain veteran’s educational benefits.
+You must notify us in writing by emailing firstname.lastname@example.org of all financial assistance you will receive from outside sources like private scholarships, tuition waivers, and certain veteran’s educational benefits.
 Federal regulations require that we consider all other tuition assistance before we calculate the financial aid award UNE can offer you.